 What was different about this group standing on the quay, is that the 9 persons plus guide dog Otto were all travel bloggers attending a pre-familiarisation (Pre-Fam) conference trip organised by TBEX (Travel Bloggers Exchange) Visit Stockholm, Visit Sweden and Visit Roslagen.

 Our fellow travel bloggers came to Stockholm from Australia, America, the Netherlands, Romania, United Kingdom and Switzerland to experience what Sweden had to offer and to show their readers ‘Why Sweden should be or not be on top of your bucket list’.

-We were fortunate to be part of this experienced travel group and we would like to share with you how our perceptions have changed full circle and now why we believe ‘Sweden is Perfect for the Young at Heart Travellers’.
+We were fortunate to be part of this experienced travel group.
+We believe ‘Sweden is Perfect for the Young at Heart Travellers’.
 We hope through sharing our experiences that Sweden will resonate with you as much as it did with us and to all you ‘baby boomers’ out there, we hope Sweden becomes one of your favourite destinations too!

 You can’t beat Sweden in the Summer Time

-Have you ever imagined owning your own island?
+Have you ever imagined owning your own Swedish Island?